ii14/neorepl.nvim/README.md

 ---

-There is no completion yet, and the completion from plugins is useless and annoying, it's probably best to turn it off.
+Plugin ships with its own completion, a half-assed one at the moment, but still, so it's best to disable other completion plugins for the `nrepl` filetype.
 Also highlighting can be kinda buggy with indent-blankline.nvim plugin, so it's good to disable that too.

 It can be done by creating `ftplugin/nrepl.vim` file, for example:
 ```viml